Conception, Creative Direction, Design

 Visual Art

-As an Intuitive Artist, Melissa’s visual art studies consciousness through material experimentation across painting, sculpture, textiles, photography and assemblage.
-This life-long experiential inquiry, has in recent years, evolved into a structured artistic practice in which she documents her shifting inner landscape and explores non-ordinary perceptual states.
+As an Intuitive Artist, Melissa’s visual art explores consciousness through material experimentation across painting, sculpture, textiles, photography and assemblage.
+This life-long investigation has in recent years, evolved into a structured artistic practice.

 In 2026, embracing her spiritual name, she established MORAH.
 Through this project she expands her practice to explore the intersection of gender, spiritual autonomy, and the cultural construction of value.
-MORAH also functions as an online space presenting a curated selection of her works available for acquisition.
+MORAH also functions as an online space presenting a curated selection of her works available for acquisition and offers a glimpse into her studio.

 Written Works

-As an author, her written work spans fiction, essay and memoir, often serving as a parallel space of philosophical inquiry and experimentation alongside her visual and spatial practice.
+As an author, Melissa’s written work spans fiction, essay and memoir, often serving as a parallel space of philosophical inquiry and experimentation alongside her visual and spatial practice.

 Her novel GAG, an exploration of identity, perception and transformation, was published by Roundfire Books in 2014.
-Reviews are available here.
+Available here and wherever books are sold.

 Earlier fiction includes: Acoustic Set, a collection of fictional coming-of-age tales written in 2008, selected excerpts were published in the literary journals Entasis and Belleville Park Pages.
 To access a free download of the collection, click here.